Nikkilabesf/Nikkilabesf/README.md

 I thrive on building clear, well-documented projects that help make data-driven decisions accessible and actionable.

 ---
+## 🌱 Learn in Public

+I believe in learning by sharing — documenting my progress, mistakes, and wins as I grow in machine learning.
+Here’s what I’m currently exploring and posting about:
+---
+- 🧩 Building my first end-to-end ML pipeline from data cleaning to model deployment
+- 🧠 Understanding neural networks and experimenting with TensorFlow
+- 📊 Improving model performance with cross-validation and hyperparameter tuning
+- 💡 Sharing weekly reflections and mini-projects from my 4Geeks bootcamp
+- 🧵 Writing summaries and “aha moments” from my data science journey on LinkedIn

+> *“When you teach what you learn, you remember twice as much.”*

 ## 🔍 Quick Facts About Me